Batch predictions

 job.download(f)

-The method for creating job definitions is identical to the existing datarobot.models.BatchPredictionJob.score() method, except for the addition of a enabled, name and schedule parameter: datarobot.models.BatchPredictionJobDefinition.create()
+The method for creating job definitions is datarobot.models.BatchPredictionJobDefinition.create(), which includes the enabled, name, and schedule parameters.

 >>> import datarobot as dr